basti242/homeassistant_lg_therma_v_modbus/README.md

 **Software settings**
-It is also required to set some options on the inside head unit.
+It is also required to set some options on the inside LG head unit (LG RS3).

 ![image](https://github.com/user-attachments/assets/b78ce590-2876-4b27-9264-40c5444da8b5)